mrhrifat/terminal-customization/README.md

 ## How To Contribute

-I will be open to any contribution.
-If you have any idea, please let me know.
-I will be happy to help you.

 1. Fork this repository
 2. Clone on your local environment with IDE.
 3. Makes your changes to code.